nusayer/The-Complete-2020-Flutter-Development-Bootcamp-with-Dart/dicee_flutter/README.md

 ![Android][android-shield]
 ![Apple][apple-shield]

 A Las Vegas dice app.
 You can make the die roll at the press of a button.
-With this app in your pocket, you’ll be able to settle any score on the go!.
+With this app in your pocket, you’ll be able to settle any score on the go!

 ## About course
 This project was part of the Udemy course "The Complete 2020 Flutter Development Bootcamp with Dart" by Angela Yu.